-PR pros are familiar with this powerful principle under another name: third party endorsement.
+Professional communicators are familiar with this powerful principle under another name: third party endorsement.
 This principle demonstrates that it is more effective to have someone respected by your target audience say good things about you or your product than from you saying the same things yourself.

 What can you say to people to get them to provide you with a powerful testimonial?
 Here’s how: be specific about what you want them to do.
 Ask them to answer these three questions and you will get golden responses:

 Confirm with them that they are happy for relevant comments to be quoted from their feedback to use in testimonials.

 Think of ways you could use this principle for yourself in internal or external communication.
 Unleash people power by showing the responses of others and their successes through contact with your organization or by using your product.

 Image: World Economic Forum 'COVID Action Platform.'
 More details in the 'Resources' section below.
 The effects of the catastrophic COVID-19

 If you want a high performing organization, you need to engage and inspire your middle managers.
 They are the key

 Employers want communications professionals who continue to develop key skills Recruiters are actively seeking to place internal communications professionals who